 Burns are a common injury among children.
 They can be caused by sunburn, hot water or other hot liquids, fire, electrical contact and chemicals.
 All of these can cause permanent injury and

 Read on to learn what to do if your child is burned, and ways to help prevent these injuries.

 - As quickly as possible, soak the burn in cool water.
 Don't hesitate to run cool water over the burn long enough to cool the area and relieve the pain immediately after the injury.
-Do not use ice on a burn.
-It may delay healing.
-Also, do not rub a burn; it can increase blistering.

 - Cool any smoldering clothing immediately by soaking with water, then remove any clothing from the burned area unless it is stuck firmly to the skin.
 In that case, cut away as much clothing as possible.

 - If the injured area is not oozing, cover the burn with a sterile gauze pad or a clean, dry cloth.

 - If the burn is oozing, cover it lightly with sterile gauze if available and immediately seek medical attention.
 If sterile gauze is not available, cover burns with a clean sheet or towel.